The Grianan of Aileach

-The Grianan of Aileach (Grianán Ailigh) is a hill fort which is over 23 meters in diameter with surrounding earthworks and sits on top of Greenan Hill, 250m above sea level.
+The Grianan of Aileach (Grianán Ailigh) is a hill fort that is over 23 meters in diameter with surrounding earthworks and sits on top of Greenan Hill, 250m above sea level.

 The fort dates back to around 1700 BC, it is linked to the Tuatha de Danann who invaded Ireland before the Celts and built stone forts on top of strategic hills.
 Close to the monument, there is a Well which it is said was blessed by St Patrick.